 This parameter controls whether or not the time incrementing event generates an action which the buffer trace module will detect.
-If it is set to t then there will be an extra event in the trace for each defaults to 0.011.
+If it is set to t then there will be an extra event in the trace for each clock increment which will be associated with activity in the temporal buffer.
+It can be set to t or nil and the default value is t.